dorkodu/sage/paper/8 -- Response.md

 Every error must contain an entry with the key `message` with a string description of the error intended for the developer as a guide to understand and correct the error.

-If an error can be associated with a particular query and requested artifact—such as attribute, act or link—in the Sage response, it must contain a map with the key `location`, which contains the keys `query` and one of [ `attribute`, `act`, `link` ] which describes the location of the response entry which experienced the error.
+If an error can be associated with a particular query and field—such as `atr`, `act` or `lnk`—in the Sage response, it must contain a a list of maps with the key `location`, which contains the keys `query`, `field` to describe the location of the response entry which experienced the error. and optionally `meta`,

 This allows clients to identify whether a `null` result is intentional or caused by a runtime error.

-For example, if fetching *age* of Neo fails in the following query :
+For example, if fetching *age* of Neo fails in the following query**:**

 ```json
 {